sharepointpita/GDPR-FieldCryptoEngine/README.md

 # GDPR-FieldCryptoEngine
-An encryption engine written for NET Core and NET Framework for all kind of purposes.
+An **encryption engine** written in NET STANDARD 2.0 (thus targets both NET Core and NET Framework) which can be used for multiple purposes and aims to be cross-platform.

 The main goal starting this project is to create a **plug-and-play** solution in order to **encrypt** and **decrypt** Class Members (Fields & Properties).